 Yes!
 Me!
 I want to learn Git!

 We do a lot of training in Git at Praqma.
-We’ve even done free Git Trainings and Continuous Delivery Academies for students.
-We also train professionals.
-If you are working in or near Aarhus you should look into the Sharpening your Git Skills course.
+We’ve even done free Git Training Course and Continuous Delivery Academies for students.
+We also train professionals, check out our Mastering Git course.
 If you want to do some self study, look into our excellent Git Katas.